 Amazon’s flagship tablet the Kindle Fire has grown and evolved over the years.
 Each iteration bringing more to the table than the last until Amazon dropped the Kindle moniker completely in favor of simply naming it the Fire tablet.
 With each generation, Amazon pushes further into the tablet space and grows the reach of its Amazon ecosystem.

-While feedback on the devices has been generally positive, even the most popular products have a downside and, beyond being limited to Amazon’s content offerings, problems can arise, whether you have a Kindle Fire HDX, the old Kindle Fire HD or a newer Fire tablet.
+While feedback on the devices has been generally positive, even the most popular products have a downside.
+Beyond being limited to Amazon’s content offerings, problems can arise, whether you have a Kindle Fire HDX, the old Kindle Fire HD, a newer Fire tablet, or the newest Kindle Oasis.
 Below we have some possible solutions and workarounds to try and help you get past them.